Currently available for £449.00 from John Lewis

 The Kettler Sport Picos is a nice bike.
-It's built well and it's comfortable, but it's very basic for an upright bike in this price bracket.
-When compared with other models in this price range it's seriously lacking in functions and while it may be slightly more solidly constructed than it's competitors it's not categorically better built.
-Take the NordicTrack GX4.4 Pro for example.
-It has a heavier flywheel, almost double the number of built-in workouts, interactive training options, Bluetooth so you can connect your tablet to it, excellent build quality, speakers and a cooling fan.
-And it's available for a good bit less than the Picos!
+It's built well and it's comfortable, but it's very basic for an upright bike that carries this kind of price tag.
+When compared with other models in this price bracket it's quiet seriously lacking in functions and while it may be slightly more solidly constructed than some of its competitors, it's not categorically better built.
+Take the DKN AM-3i for example.
+It has a substantially heavier 11kg flywheel, build quality that slightly edges the Picos, and bluetooth connectivity so you can get interactive training options.
+Just like the Picos it also has 4 user profiles, heart rate control programmes, and a wireless receiver, yet it costs substantially less giving you more for a lot less money.

 Kettler Sport Picos Specifications

 - Resistance: 24 levels of servo magnetic resistance